naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.4.Device.monitoring.management.maintenance.md

 The ```show snmp``` command does not display information related to the SNMP community string or the associated ACL.
 Use the ```show snmp community ``` command to display the community string and related ACL (if applied)

 ## Syslog

+Syslog is a term used to describe a standard that the IETF first documented in RFC 3164 in 2001.
+It is a popular protocol that many networking devices use, including routers, switches, application servers, firewalls and other network appliances.
+These devices can send their messages across the network, to be stored on syslog servers for later access by network administrators.

+#### Syslog Operation